Deployment of Hybrid and Plug-In Electric Vehicles

 Use this template to develop a standard permit for residential charging stations that allows for quick, safe installation of EVSE.

-The Department of Energy funded multiple electrification projects through the American Recovery and Reinvestment Act to accelerate the deployment of electric drive vehicles and charging equipment.
+The U.S. Department of Energy funded multiple electrification projects through the American Recovery and Reinvestment Act to accelerate the deployment of electric drive vehicles and charging equipment.
 These included Clean Cities electric drive projects and transportation electrification projects.

 Select from the projects below to learn about some of the electric drive vehicle projects funded by other stakeholders.

 BMW leased several hundred Mini E EVs to drivers in California and the northeastern United States for a one-year field trial.